jpcima/ADLplug/README.md

 [![Build Status](https://semaphoreci.com/api/v1/jpcima/adlplug-2/branches/master/badge.svg)](https://semaphoreci.com/jpcima/adlplug-2)

-Find automatic builds of the development branch [here](http://jpcima.sdf1.org/software/development/ADLplug/).
+You can find automatic builds of the development branch [here](http://jpcima.sdf1.org/software/development/ADLplug/).
+In case this doesn't work, you also have the option to download the [nightly release](https://github.com/jpcima/ADLplug/releases/tag/nightly).

 ## Useful links